-As the busiest cruise port in the world, Miami see its fair share of passengers driving in for their vacation.
+As the busiest cruise port in the world, Miami sees its fair share of passengers driving in for their vacation.
 Of course, that means that they need a place to park.

-Located on Dodge Island, which is just across the bridge from downtown, the cruise ports are in a busiest area of town where parking space is at a premium.
+Located on Dodge Island, which is just across the bridge from downtown Miami, the cruise terminals are in a busy area of town where parking space is at a premium.
 Still, if you need to park for your cruise, then you’ll have no problem finding a spot.
-The port itself offers convenient parking, but it comes at a steep price.
+The port itself offers convenient parking right at the ship, but it comes at a steep price.

 Parking comes in both covered (parking garage) and uncovered lots.
 The good news is that there are several options for where to park, so you can always find a lot that’s near your cruise ship.
 Simply follow the signs to your ship as you arrive at the port and you’ll find the parking lot or garage nearby.

 Here’s a map with each lot and garage labeled:

 Want to save some money?
 Disabled passengers in vehicles with specialized equipment (such as lifts or foot/hand controls) and those with Florida disabled veteran license plates can park for free.
 Click here for more details, or you can call the port at 305-347-4800.